MasPar: History

 After Digital decided not to commercialize the research project, Kalb decided to start a company to sell this minisupercomputer.
 In 1990, the first generation product MP-1 was delivered.
 In 1992, the follow-on MP-2 was shipped.
 The company shipped more than 200 systems.

-MasPar along with nCUBE criticized the open government support, by DARPA, of competitors Intel for their hypercube Personal SuperComputers (iPSC) and the Thinking Machines Connection Machine on the pages of Datamation.
+MasPar along with nCUBE criticized the open government support, by DARPA, of competitors Intel for its hypercube Personal SuperComputers (iPSC) and the Thinking Machines Connection Machine on the pages of Datamation.

 Samples of MasPar MPs, from the NASA Goddard Space Flight Center, are in storage at the Computer History Museum.

 MasPar offered a family of SIMD machines, second sourced by DEC.
 The processor units are proprietary.

 There was no MP-3.
 MasPar exited the computer hardware business in June 1996, halting all hardware development and transforming itself into a new data mining software company called NeoVista Software.
 NeoVista was acquired by Accrue Software in 1999, which in turn sold the division to JDA Software in 2001.